UBC-MDS/National_Collision_DB_Group407/README.md

 **Research Question 02**: What features are indicative of a person not surviving in a car accident?

 The `P_ISEV` feature provides the fatality of the accident.
 After splitting the data into train and test sets, we would like to predict which features strongly predict the fatality.
-Using a decision tree plant or random forest, we would like to understand the contribution of the feastures and predict if an accident would result in fatality or not.
+Using a decision tree plant and/or random forest, we would like to understand the contribution of the feastures and predict if an accident would result in fatality or not.
+This would be useful for driving license agencies to investigate further on sensitive spots in the country and improve driver safety.

-**Research Question 02**: Given the features( weather, time of the day, road surface, etc.) determine if emergency services would be needed for an accident.
+**Research Question 03**: Given the features( weather, time of the day, road surface, etc.) determine if emergency services would be needed for an accident.

-In this question, we would like to explore how much
+In this question, we would like to explore in which accidents would require emergency medical services.
+Unlike in the previous case, emergency services will be needed.
+This question would help build staffing abilities for hospitals during appropriate hours so that accidents are immediately tended to.
+Intent would be transform the target variables into 1 and 0 for the need of emergency needs.
+After training the model, we would like to be able to predice for the test set.

 ## Usage